andre-paraense/crazyflie-lib-java/README.md

 # crazyflie-lib-java

-Crazyflie Java Lib based on the [Bitcraze Android client](https://github.com/bitcraze/crazyflie-android-client), but purely using Java code and in the form of a Gradle Project, easy to be used or customized.
+Crazyflie Java Lib based on the [Bitcraze Android client](https://github.com/bitcraze/crazyflie-android-client), but in the form of a Gradle Project, easy to be used or customized.

 ## Installation